For many years I’ve classified myself as a Visual Mapper.

 These products are SimTech MindMapper, Conceptdraw Office, Xmind and Goalscape.

-Defining thyself though; as you know, I define myself as a Visual mapper yet more so a knowledge mapper/manager.
+Defining thyself though; as you know, I define myself as a Visual mapper yet more so a Knowledge Architect.
+The knowledge architect defines knowledge processes and identifies the technology requirements for creating, capturing, organizing, accessing and using knowledge assets.

 How do you define yourself in relation to information and knowledge work?